INTERVIEW

 look in the whole picture.

 - Well, how do you think about collaborating with clothing?
-And how would you do
+And how would

 when there is no any specific request for the style of hair and makeup?